 Bradford House, 1936 - 1942

 John took over the task of Secretary for the Kingham Hill Old Boys Association from Harry Brisco in 1950.
-He relinquished this post due various relocations in the hotel and catering industry but has been a member of the Hillians Association throughout the years.
+He relinquished this post due to various relocations in the hotel and catering industry but has been a member of the Hillians Association throughout the years.

-John is one of a family that have, over the decades, contributed much towards the social activity of the Association.
-His elder brother, Bob (the late Past President) together with his wife Sylvia arranged many dances and gatherings in London as well as the old boy reunions on the Hill.
+John is one of a family that have, over the decades, contributed much towards the social activity of the association.
+His elder brother, Bob (the late past President) together with his wife Sylvia arranged many dances and gatherings in London as well as the old boy reunions on the Hill.
 The Association became a family affair in the true spirit of the Founder.
 John still assists with 200 Club raffles.

 Sheffield House, 1948 - 1952